Ginsusamurai/data-structures-and-algorithms/code-challenges/401/tree/README.md

 - time O(n) as it has to traverse the entire array once.
 - space O(2n) as you need a copy of each node stores in memory to work on in the queue.

+- `findMaximumValue` can't use built in methods
+  - does a standard traversal, same as pre/in/post-order but has a variable `max` that holds the current maximum value, compared at each node
+  - since this needs to traverse the entire array in the event that it is a binary tree, and not a binary search tree, the search is O(n)

 ## API

 - `add(value)` add a new node